kign/c4wa/etc/doc/language.md

   * Pointers to arrays, arrays of arrays
   * Function names as variables, indirect function calls
   * Bit Fields
+  * Almost all new features introduced in C99 and later standards (except variable-length arrays, intermingled declarations, and one-line comments which are all supported)

 ## A bit more details

 As already mentioned, with a few exceptions, `c4wa` out of the box doesn't support any C standard library methods.
 Typically, you can import missing functionality from your runtime environment; that's how we could support a `printf` function, for example.
-Once instance where you cannot rely on imported functionality is dynamic memory allocation; fortunately, `c4wa` does provide some limited support for dynamic memory.
-More on that below.
+One particular instance where you cannot rely on imported functionality is dynamic memory allocation, and `c4wa` does provide certain memory management utilities, covered in detail below.

 `cw4a` supports Web Assembly primitive types (`i32`, `i64`, `f32` and `f64` which translate to C as
 `int`, `long`, `float` and `double` correspondingly), also `char` and `short`